csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - Interpreter is called .NET run-time
     - Standard library is called .NET Framework, comes with the compiler and run-time
 - It is widespread and popular
+    - It is ["programming language of the year 2023"](https://www.tiobe.com/tiobe-index/) in the very well-respected [TIOBE Index](https://en.wikipedia.org/wiki/TIOBE_index).
     - It was the first in the list of ["3 Future Programming Languages You Should Learn Between 2022 and 2030"](https://betterprogramming.pub/3-future-programming-languages-you-should-learn-between-2022-and-2030-8a618a15eca6), because of the growing popularity of [Unity](https://unity.com/).
     - [7th most "desired / admired" language on StackOverflow](https://survey.stackoverflow.co/2023/#programming-scripting-and-markup-languages)
     - .NET is the [first most used "other" library/framework](https://survey.stackoverflow.co/2023/#most-popular-technologies-misc-tech)